 LinkedIn is an ideal platform to develop and strengthen your professional identity by sharing your knowledge and expertise in your job.
 It will be tied to your professional profile.
 The focus on your professional life is what differentiates it from other social media networks.
 Please keep this in mind when writing your long-form posts.
+Some additional tips:

 Learn more about your rights and responsibilities for long-form posts on LinkedIn's publishing platform.